Health, Physical Education, Recreation, Sports Management

 MCC’s Health, Physical Education, Recreation & Sports Management program

-Marshalltown Community College offers a two-year, 64-credit Associate of Arts (AA) degree with a Health/PE/Recreation/Sports Management emphasis designed to meet the requirements of colleges and universities to which students may wish to transfer for completion of a bachelor’s degree.
+Marshalltown Community College offers a two-year, 64-credit Associate of Arts (AA) transfer degree designed to meet the requirements of colleges and universities to which students may wish to transfer for completion of a bachelor’s degree.
 In many instances, transfer colleges accept these credits as equivalent to their own general education requirements.
 The AA degree transfers to Iowa’s Regent universities as well as the majority of private colleges and universities in the Midwest and beyond.
 The link under Degrees Awarded (below) specifies the program course requirements and electives.

 Because the requirements for an AA degree change periodically, students should check with their academic advisor or the MCC Admissions Office to confirm that they have the most current information.
 Students are responsible for knowing the requirements for the degree they hope to obtain and for planning their schedule accordingly.